spiral/docs/stempler/advanced.md

 # Stempler - Advancing DSL
-Combine Stempler features such as props, AST code injections, stacks and inheritance to develop feature rich domain language for page definitions.
+Combine Stempler features such as props, AST code injections, stacks, and inheritance to develop feature-rich domain language for page definitions.

 > Attention, make sure to learn all other aspects of Stempler before jumping into this section.
 You will also need good
 > cup of coffee.

-The approach described in this article is possible due to the fact that stacks can be defined within imported components.
+The approach described in this article is possible since stacks can be defined within imported components.

 ## Grid
-Let's create grid component to describe how to use stacks in combination with partials.
+Let's create a grid component to describe how to use stacks in combination with partials.
 The grid will consist of multiple view files.

 ### Table
 Create root element for the component `app/views/grid/table.dark.php`: